Information for postgraduate applicants

 Full information about postgraduate study in Cambridge can be found on the University website.

 If you are applying for graduate study, please check and apply by the specific course deadline.
-Some deadlines are as early as mid-November (LLM Law) and there will be two general course deadlines of 6 December 2017 and 4 January 2018.
+There will be two general course deadlines of 5 December 2018 and 3 January 2019.

 You do not need to apply to the Trust directly as an application for funding can be completed at the same time as your application for admission to the University.